 iSpionage is one of the more affordable paid PPC competitor analysis tools and it also happens to provide some of the most advanced insights.
 This is a great tool for learning what works and following the examples set by successful competitors.

-Overall, iSpionage is a great tool for anyone running a PPC campaign.
+Overall, iSpionage is a great tool for anyone running a PPC marketing campaigns.

-The free trial will allow you to track a maximum of ten keywords, ads, and domains from your competitors.
+The free trial will allow you to track a maximum of ten keywords, ads, and domains/competitor’s domain from your competitors.

-Ultimately, PPC competitor analysis will help you increase your CTR, reduce your CPC, identify keyword gaps, and ensure you’re targeting all the right keywords for your industry.
+Ultimately, PPC competitive analysis tool will help you spy on your competitors & increase your CTR, reduce your CPC, identify keyword gaps, and ensure you’re targeting all the right keywords for your industry.

-If you haven’t started analyzing your competition, sign up for some free trials with the tools listed in this article and take them for a test run.
-When you find the tools that fit your needs, upgrade to a paid version.
+If you haven’t started analyzing your competition, sign up for some free trials with the competitor analysis tool listed in this article and take them for a test run.
+When you find the competitor analysis tools that fit your needs, upgrade to a paid version.

 How is your PPC ad strategy working out?
 If you’re getting less-than desirable results, our PPC ad services can help.